Medicare for Disabled Under 65 Years Old

 If you are under 65, you can be covered by Medicare if you have been a disabled beneficiary under Social Security or Railroad Retirement Board for more than twenty-four (24) months.
 You also qualify if you are disabled, over age 50, and a widow or widower.

 Medicare will normally cover approximately 80% of your medical bills.
 However, Medicare by itself leaves some gaping holes in your coverage, so you’ll want to also have a Medicare supplement plan, or a Medicare Advantage plan.

 Once you have Medicare Part B, in most states you will have an open enrollment period of six months from the time your Part B coverage goes into effect, where you are guaranteed acceptance in a Medicare Supplement plan regardless of your current or previous health status.

 Several states make at least one Medicare supplement (also known as “Medigap”) policy available for those under age 65.
-Go here to see the Medicare supplement plan types available to those under age 65, by state.
+Go here to see Medicare supplement plans available to those under age 65, by state.

-Once you turn 65 you will again have an open enrollment period for a Medicare Supplement plan.
+Once you turn 65 you will again have an open enrollment period for a Medicare supplement or Medicare Advantage plan.
 This may enable you to switch to a plan that is priced better or works better for your needs.